PlattsHacks/PlattsHacks.github.io/README.md

 - If adding any external images or components, please ensure you have the correct permission to use them.
 - We advise creating a GitHub issue first explaining the issue.

-## Dev guide

 Take a look at [this](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) to set up Ruby and run the Jekyll server on the local machine.